MahinRahman8901/c10-Court-Transcript/README.md

 ## Pipeline Testing

-We have also ensured to test each part of the pipeline to ensure that they work and these can be viewed below
+We have also ensured to test each part of the pipeline to ensure that they work and these can be viewed below:

 - `test_extract.py` -> | Tests dataframe creation | Tests the URL with the cases | Tests the index to infinity function |
 - `test_transform.py` -> | Tests date returns correct bool | Tests date formats correctly w/ Parametrisation | Tests if judge titles are stripped | Tests if case numbers have been standardised w/ Parametrisation